devasivaram/LB-using-terraform-and-ansible/README.md

 ## Description

 Creating an Classic Load Balancer(CLB) using terraform and provisioning using ansible, here we create security group, CLB and its listner, also the Lauch configuration and auto scaling group as well.
-While performing provisioning we use serial flag so that instance won't get deleted or recreated but changes will get applied to all instance.
+While performing provisioning we use serial keyword, this is used to reduce cost and time.
+By using this serial keyword, the instance won't get deleted or recreated while performing the code update, but changes will get applied to all instance.

 ## Prerequisites
 --------------------------------------------------